Software-Improvement-Group/sigridci/integration.md

 This guide explains how to integrate Sigrid into your continuous integration pipeline.
 Make sure you have also read the [general Sigrid CI documentation](README.md) before starting this guide.
 This document describes a generic integration, but the aforementioned page also contains some specific instructions for integrating Sigrid CI with commonly used development platforms.

----

-**Sigrid CI is currently in beta.
-Please [contact us](mailto:support@softwareimprovementgroup.com) if you have suggestions on how to make it more useful to you and your team.**

----

 ## Prerequisites

 - You have a Sigrid user account.
 Sigrid CI requires Sigrid, it is currently not supported to *only* use the CI integration without using Sigrid itself.